kvasdopil/ui-gen/README.md

 - 💾 **Persistent Storage**: All screens, conversations, generated content, and camera position/zoom are automatically saved to IndexedDB
 - 🔍 **Pan & Zoom Viewport**: Press and drag to pan and scroll to zoom (10% to 100%) the viewport
 - 🖱️ **Selectable Screens**: Click any screen to select it and see its prompt panel
-- 🎨 **Visual Selection**: Selected screens display a 2px blue border
+- 🎨 **Visual Selection**: Screens have a transparent border by default, display a 2px solid blue border when selected, and show a 2px solid blue border on hover when not selected
 - 👆 **Click Outside to Deselect**: Click on empty space to deselect the current screen
 - 🖱️ **Draggable Screens**: Drag unselected screens to reposition them; panning is disabled during screen drag
 - 📍 **Camera Persistence**: Camera position and zoom level are saved and restored when you reload the page